-The Star Trek: The Original Series episode "Miri" begins with the Enterprise crew making the astonishing discovery of a planet identical to Earth.
+The episode "Miri" begins with the Enterprise crew making the astonishing discovery of a planet identical to Earth.
 They beam down to investigate, and get caught up in a plot about a plague that kills adults and leaves children alive.
 This presents a mystery and danger that is duly solved.
 The episode ends without any further mention of the fact that the planet is identical to Earth.

 "Identical to Earth" seems to apply to a lot of planets in TOS, down to flyby scenes where the planet model is very similar to earth.
 The only two that were ever really made a big deal of was a planet that had fought World War 3 in the 1960s rather than the 90s (post-retcon 21st century,) and in another episode there's even a human on an "identical to earth" planet, and it's revealed "his" earth (he even calls it HIS) exists mostly in another dimension.
 It's enough to make one wonder if this was just a plot point the writers liked to throw around or if it was actually just a term for "earth-like."

-In the Star Trek: The Next Generation episode "The Big Goodbye", a minor character is shot while trapped on the holodeck with the main cast, and Dr. Crusher says that they have to get him to sick bay by a certain time or he'll die.
+The episode "The Big Goodbye", a minor character is shot while trapped on the holodeck with the main cast, and Dr. Crusher says that they have to get him to sick bay by a certain time or he'll die.
 We never learn what happens to the wounded man.
 An especially frustrating incidence of this trope, because one sentence of dialogue could have resolved everything.
 The character may show up alive and well in one of the novels.

 TNG also has Silva LaForge, Geordi's mom.
 Her ship mysteriously vanished, and Geordi nearly loses his mind to the mysterious gadget of the week in his attempts to find out what happened to her.
 After the incident, he accepts her loss, in a manner that makes the episode seem like a Know When to Fold 'Em plot.
 The actual fate of the Hera is not touched upon in any way - no clues, no evidence for them being dead or alive, and it's never addressed again.

-And what happened after the destruction of the Enterprise-D. Was Moriarty destroyed in the Stardrive Section, or was he in the Saucer Section and later recovered?
+And what happened after the destruction of the Enterprise-D in Star Trek: Generations?
+Was Moriarty destroyed in the Stardrive Section, or was he in the Saucer Section and later recovered?
 Or was he simply left behind and doomed to oblivion, as Voyager revealed that without regular maintenance, holodeck programs left continuously running will eventually develop fatal system errors?